Top 11 IoT online courses to boost your career (free and paid) IoT security (internet of things security)

 Challenges of IoT technology

-IoT security.
-Oftentimes, IoT devices are meant to automate processes, and so humans don't interact with them as frequently as consumer devices like smartphones (itself a type of IoT device).
-For example, an administrator of an IoT device like a smart camera is more likely to neglect to change the default password set by the manufacturer.
+Oftentimes, IoT devices are meant to automate processes.
+Humans might neglect to properly configure, maintain or secure these devices because they are designed for automation -- to leave the human out.
+For example, an administrator of an IoT device such as a smart camera is more likely to neglect to change the default password set by the manufacturer.
 The result is an external-facing IoT device with a simple default password to crack.

-Environmental impact.
-Heavy metals used in many of IoT devices make it difficult to manufacture, dispose and recycle them without substantial environmental and human costs.
-Paired with this concern is how some IoT vendors intentionally brick (render useless) their products by disabling proprietary services that their devices need to run.
+Heavy metals used in many IoT devices make them difficult to manufacture, dispose of and recycle without substantial environmental and human costs.
+Some IoT vendors might also intentionally brick -- or render useless -- their products by disabling proprietary services that their devices need to run.

 IoT applications and use cases